 discovered, ifever it is indeed possible to discover any relevant

-Logical Positivism : the
+Logical Positivism : the truths that

-into 2 kinds (though, in practice, many will be mixtures of them).
+(though, in practice, many will be mixtures of them).

 - Those that come as necessary consequences of conceptual